-This report has been designed to deliver an interactive experience, which is available when opened in Adobe Acrobat.
+This report has been designed to deliver an interactive experience, which is available when opened in Adobe Acrobat and the report is downloaded to your personal computer.

 If you do not have Adobe Acrobat, you can download it for free.

-Please note that without using Adobe Acrobat, some or all of the interactive features may not be available.
+Please note that without using Adobe Acrobat or downloading the report to your computer, some or all of the interactive features may not be available, limiting your access to the depth of family office data available.